moodle/devdocs/general/development/process/integration-review.md

 - Issues are picked on a one by one basis, prioritising [QA blockers](https://docs.moodle.org/dev/QA_testing#Resetting_tests) and master regressions (MUST FIX) issues.
 - After freeze (usually 5 weeks before release) any non bug fix issues are given the `integration_held` label and are explicitly not picked for integration.
 Still, anybody is able to add a reasoned `unhold_requested` label to those issues in order to get them unblocked by the development managers.
 Note this does not guarantee the issue to land before release, but just gives it a chance to be integrated like any other issue.
 - Also, coming together with freeze, all the flow of issues to current integration is automatically controlled by the [Manage queues on continuous](https://ci.moodle.org/view/Tracker/job/TR%20-%20Manage%20queues%20on%20continuous/) job that keeps the current queue fed with issues, moves important ones, holds new features and other niceties.
 Issues are picked in strict integration order.
-- Our goal is to achieve 'releaseability' throughout, so we stop integrating to ensure a release happens
+- Our goal is to achieve 'release-ability' throughout, so we stop integrating to ensure a release happens

 So, basically, once under continuous integration, we do organize work as follows: